- 4 files (PDF report, 3 Excel files)

 - After 15 years of decrease, oil production has stabilised since 2019.
 Similarly, gas production has remained roughly stable since 2017, after 7 years of sharp decrease.

-- Total energy consumption rebounded by 5.5% in 2021, back to its pre COVID levels.
+- Total energy consumption rebounded in 2021 and 2022, back to its pre COVID level.

-- Around 40 GW of additional capacity will be necessary over the next 15 years to meet the growing power demand, with a large contribution from CCGTs and renewables.
+- Around 40 GW of additional capacity will be necessary over the next 15 years to meet the growing power demand, with a large contribution of CCGTs and renewables.

 - The country is investing heavily in gas infrastructures and in renovating and expanding its refining capacity.